StoneWolf18/enoch/docs/new-player-guide.md

 <div class = "thirdHeader"> What if I'm playing a human?</div>

-You're allowed to asave as many freebies as you would like to spend on merits after being Embraced or ghouled in-character, just make sure you note that you're saving them on your sheet.
+You're allowed to save as many freebies as you would like to spend on merits after being Embraced or ghouled in-character, just make sure you note that you're saving them on your sheet.

 <table>
 <thead>